The latest in film, TV, music, and pop culture. Culture moves fast. We help you keep up.

 Image credit: © Sky/SNL UK

 The episode opens with a political cold open, with George Fouracres playing Keir Starmer as he is coached through a call with Donald Trump.
-It is a decent enough way to begin, and there are funny touches in the idea of a deeply British, deeply awkward prime minister trying to manage global crisis through polite panic, though the sketch itself is not the strongest of the night.
-The better moments come when the show allows itself to feel stranger, more British and less concerned with proving it can copy the American version beat for beat.
+It is a solid start, with funny touches in the idea of a deeply British, deeply awkward prime minister trying to handle a global crisis through polite panic.
+Still, the episode really finds its rhythm when it leans into the stranger, more specifically British sketches that give SNL UK its own flavour.

 That is where the debut really starts to work.
-The best sketches lean into a slightly darker, more surreal British comic sensibility, whether through a chaotic Paddington-themed experience, a very committed spoof cosmetics advert, or a version of Shakespeare who returns from London with some extremely questionable new energy.
-There is also a brilliant silliness to the way the show plays with familiar British references, from TV nostalgia to public figures to the general oddness of national life.
-When it hits, it feels less like a remake and more like a proper UK comedy show that happens to be using the SNL structure.
+The best sketches tap into a slightly darker, more surreal British comic sensibility, whether through a disastrous Paddington-themed experience, a very committed spoof cosmetics advert, or a version of Shakespeare who returns from London with some deeply questionable new energy.
+There is also a lovely silliness to the way the show plays with familiar British references, from TV nostalgia to public figures to the general oddness of national life, because truly, we are not a normal country.
+When it hits, it feels less like a remake and more like a proper UK comedy show that happens to be borrowing the SNL structure.

 The clearest highlight is Weekend Update, hosted by Ania Magliano and Paddy Young.
 The pair have that lovely live-TV energy where half the fun is watching them try not to laugh, and their chemistry gives the segment a real lift.
-It feels like the part of the episode that most immediately knows what it is, mixing topical bite with a bit of looseness and a sense that anything could go slightly wrong at any second.
+It is easily one of the debut’s most confident sections, mixing topical bite with a bit of looseness and a sense that anything could go slightly wrong at any second.

 Image credit: © Sky/SNL UK

 For a first episode, this is a promising start.
-It has the rough edges you would expect, but it also has personality, confidence and a willingness to be a bit odd.
-More importantly, it does not feel like an American format awkwardly wearing a Union Jack blazer.
-At its best, Saturday Night Live UK feels sharp, silly and properly British, with enough standout moments to make the whole experiment feel worth it.
+There are a few rough edges, but there is also personality, confidence and a clear willingness to get a bit weird with it.
+More importantly, it does not come across like a copied-and-pasted American format with a few British references thrown on top.
+At its best, Saturday Night Live UK is funny, silly and properly British, with enough standout moments to make the whole experiment feel worth it.

 Saturday Night Live UK airs on Saturdays at 10pm on Sky One in the UK.